10 Best Inner Chest Exercises To Build Mass

 10. Plate Squeeze Press

-The plate squeeze press is a great option for adding to your chest workout regimen to increase muscle hypertrophy, and create chiselled and defined pectorals.
+The plate squeeze press is a great option for adding to your chest workout regimen to increase muscle hypertrophy and create chiseled and defined pectorals.

-It is an alternative and free weight exercise that primarily targets the inner and upper chest, and to a lesser degree that also targets the shoulders and the triceps.
+It is an alternative and free-weight exercise that primarily targets the inner and upper chest and, to a lesser degree, also targets the shoulders and the triceps.

 Plate Squeeze Press